cleanlab/cleanlab/README.md

 ```

 This inheritance allows to apply a wide range of sklearn functionality like hyperparameter-optimization to your custom model.
-Now you can use your model with every method in `cleanlab`.
+Now you can use your model with every method in cleanlab.
 Here's one example:

 ``` python
 from cleanlab.classification import CleanLearning